4 Super Simple Steps To Create An Email List That Rocks!

 - Why bother emailing people?
 They already visit my blogs.

-For years all I had on my blogs was a form that said “Subscribe For Updates”.
+Then when I finally added an email optin form, it just said: “Subscribe For Updates”.
 That’s about the worst way to collect emails.

 Do not be me!